Jason Demetriou (rugby league): Papua New Guinea

 On 27 August 2024, it was reported that Demetriou had been appointed coach of the men's Papua New Guinea national rugby league team.

 London Broncos

 In September 2025, Demetriou was confirmed as the new head coach of the London Broncos from 2026 onwards.
-This was confirmed was confirmed to be a three-year deal after the Darren Lockyer led takeover of the London side was ratified in September 2025.
+This was confirmed to be a three-year deal after the Darren Lockyer led takeover of the London side was ratified in September 2025.